Learning Agile Swimming: An End-to-End Approach without CPGs: Robotic Fish and Experimental Platform

 \subsection{Experimental Platform}

-The real-world experiments are conducted on our developed platform, which consists of a pool, \XP{an} overhead camera, and a computer, as depicted in \cref{fig:platform}.
-The swimming pool with dimensions (length $\times$ width $\times$ height) of \SI{3.6}{m} $\times$ \SI{3.6}{m} $\times$ \SI{0.5}{m}, while the water depth is set to \SI{0.4}{m} during the experiment.
-The overall density of the robotic fish is adjusted to be slightly lower than that of water, so that it only moves on the surface of the water.
-The robotic fish receives commands from a personal computer via WiFi module to adjust the servo motor based on the desired joint position, and provides real-time feedback on the current joint angle.
-Furthermore, the overhead camera is suspended \SI{3}{m} above the ground, In addition, the camera above the pool is used to capture the position and posture information of the robotic fish, which is processed into proprioceptive information for control.
-The deployed controller \XP{operates} on a personal computer using the Robot Operating System (ROS) \cite{quigley2009ros} for data exchange.
-Simultaneously, the robotic fish receives desired joint position commands from the computer, adjusts the servomotors accordingly, and sends back current joint positions \XP{wirelessly} via UDP protocol.
-The camera identifies the position and orientation of the robotic fish, \XP{which are} then converted into linear and angular velocities of the fish, \XP{and} are sent to the controller module.
-All operations are performed at a frequency of \SI{50}{Hz} \XP{during the experiment}.
+The real-world experiments are conducted on our developed platform, which consists of a pool, an overhead camera, and a computer, as depicted in \cref{fig:platform}.
+The swimming pool with dimensions of \SI{3.6}{m} $\times$ \SI{3.6}{m} $\times$ \SI{0.5}{m}, while the water depth is set to \SI{0.4}{m} during the experiment.
+The robotic fish receives commands (the desired joints position) from a personal computer via WiFi module to adjust servomotors, and provides real-time feedback on the current joints position.
+Furthermore, the overhead camera is suspended \SI{3}{m} above the ground, used to capture the position and orientation information of the robotic fish, which is processed into proprioceptive information (surge, sway, and yaw) for control.
+The deployed controller operates on a personal computer using the Robot Operating System (ROS) \cite{quigley2009ros} for data exchange at \SI{50}{Hz} during experiments.
+It is worth noting that while global information of the robotic fish is available, only information in local coordinate is utilized for controller.